Generative modeling with low-rank Wasserstein polynomial chaos expansions: Model class and stochastic reference coordinate system

 where $\chi$ denotes the indicator function.

-On the one hand, due to the locality of the function, a model class based on this notion is able to move masses of probability separately subject to the partition, which is illustrated in Figure~\ref{fig:multimodalsketch}.
+On the one hand, due to the locality of the function, with this notion a model class is able to move masses of probability separately subject to the partition, which is illustrated in Figure~\ref{fig:multimodalsketch}.
 On the other hand, if $\mathcal{X}$ is compact and $Y$ is a multimodal random variable such that each accumulation of mass is completely disjoint, there exists no continuous model class $\mathcal{M}$ such that $Y\equald \mathcal{M}(X)$ since probability mass would have to be split.
 This in turn motivates the usage of piecewise continuous approximation classes.

-In practice, to identify multimodal behaviour, one may utilize methods based on $k$-means clustering to determine the number of modes $k$, \textit{e.g.} using the G-means algorithm of~\cite{hamerly2004learning}.
+\begin{remark} In practice, to identify multimodal behaviour, one may utilize methods based on $k$-means clustering to determine the number of modes $k$, \textit{e.g.} using the G-means algorithm of~\cite{hamerly2004learning}.
 This can then be used to define an adequate partitioning of $S$.
 Note that the definition of the partition and thus the structure of non-continuity can be chosen arbitrarily as long as the resulting generation of reference coordinate samples is well balanced across the subdomains.
-One should specifically avoid situations where only few samples are in some $\mathcal{X}^s$, resulting in limited available information in the measure fitting application.
+One should specifically avoid situations where only few samples are in some $\mathcal{X}^s$, resulting in limited available information for fitting measures. \end{remark}